ksanu1998/beaverpy/README.md

 ## Implementation of 2D convolution using only NumPy, (being made) compatible with PyTorch `torch.nn.Conv2D`

 ### Description
 * This code performs different types of 2D convolutions given the input and kernel parameters.
-It currently supports `Conv2D` and `DepthwiseConv2D` with stride, kernel dilation and image padding options
+It currently supports `Conv2D` with `stride`, `padding`, `dilation`, and `groups` options
 * The class implementation will be modified along the lines of `torch.nn.Conv2D` in order to enable comparison of this NumPy-only implementation with that of PyTorch one, and seamless testing
 * Can expect extensive refactoring of the existing code in the days to come
 * As part of refactoring, some code will be de-modularized